The Cross-Canada Virtual Road Trip runs from March 28 to May 19, 2023.

 Grades 3, 4, 5, 6, 7 and 8 (or equivalent) classrooms in Canada.

 How to enter

 Participation is simple.
-Just follow these four easy steps:
+Just follow these two easy steps:

 - Watch as many Cross-Canada Virtual Road Trip events with your class as possible!

 - This includes watching via a live “camera spot,” live but “off camera” via YouTube, or after-the-fact using the YouTube recording.

 - After each event, work together as a class to answer a specific question about that event, and submit your answer as your entry.

 - All answers must be submitted by a teacher on behalf of the class by midnight ET on May 31, 2023.

 - Maximum of 10 entries per teacher/class (one per event).